St. Michael's Orthodox School

 Celebrating the Feast of St. Brigid

-We celebrate the St. Brigid’s Day, each year on February 1, by making Irish Soda Bread and butter.
+We celebrated St. Brigid’s Day, each year on February 1, by making Irish Soda Bread and butter.
 Sometimes we also make other crafts, but we always make the bread and butter, tell the story of her life and sing the troparion in her honor.
 We often have tea with our bread and butter.

 We also make extra to give away, to emphasize caring for others and hospitality, as the saint did.